 Treating acne breakouts require thorough understanding of its pathogenesis , etiological factors and manifestations.
 Acne is common among teenagers (prevalence of 80% in the majority of countries worldwide) , yet it could affect people over 20.
 What causes acne has been researched extensively and multitude of factors have been identifies in etiology.
 Although acne is most prevalent among teen-aged males, most can expect spontaneous treatment by age 25.
 Adult females may continue to experience acne into the adult years, sometimes beyond the age of 40.
 It is more common in males, 29.9% in men versus 23.7 in females .
 Problem skin ( skin implicated with acne ) characterizes by clogged enlarged pores, excess production of sebum and fatty inclusions , abnormal bacterial function and production of inflammation in acne lesions.

-Acne is a multifactorial disease with involvement of multitude of factors which may be introduced as acne causes.
-Genetic , racial , hormonal, dietary and envrionmental factors have been implicated in its development, while it is clear that its psychological implications may be severe.
+Acne is a multi factorial disease.
+Genetic , racial , hormonal, dietary and environmental factors have been implicated in its development, while it is clear that its psychological implications may be severe.
 Although the role of heredity in acne has not been clearly denied, there is a great tendency toward more serious involvement if one or both parents had severe acne during their youth .

-Emotional factors and stress: As with any disease whose course is prolonged and capricious, the importance of stress and psychological factors in treatment of breakouts has been repeatedly stressed and should be seriously taken into account when using topical treatments .
-There seems to be no doubt that stress such as final examinations regularly cause exacerbations in patients.
-Negative impact on self confidence, acne causes increased glucocorticoid secretion by the adrenal glands that seem to potentiate the effect of androgens.
+As with any disease whose course is prolonged and capricious, the importance of psychological factors in treatment of breakouts has been repeatedly stressed and should be seriously taken into account when using treatments .
+Patients with cysts frequently report being self conscious, anxious and socially isolated.
+Not only the psychological status is influenced in subjects with stress but also their sympathoadrenal system .
+There seems to be no doubt that stressful situations such as final examinations regularly explained as what causes acne exacerbations in patients.
+This is probably the result of increased glucocorticoid secretion by the adrenal glands that seem to potentiate the effect of androgens.